medaimane/scala-crash-course/README.md

 ## Summary

 - Basics (Variables, Comments, Math library)
-- Conditions (Conditional and Logical operators, if else statements)
+- Conditions in Scala (Conditional and Logical operators, if else statements)
+- Loops in Scala (while, do while and for Loops with some examples)

 ## Creators